What is Buy to Let?

 In order to get a first time buyer BTL you will have to provide information and documents.
 These include a reference from your landlord if you’re renting, multiple wage slips, a history of past addresses and up to 6 months of bank statements.
 After all of this, you may be subject to tougher stress tests as described before, so it may be harder to prove profitability.

 The is a subtle difference between BTL Landlords and property investors.
 Most property investors rent their houses out but they also buy property to improve it and sell at a profit.

 This is a decision taken either before purchasing or often during the refurbishment process.
 However anyone with the intention of buying, to then sell in a short space of time, may need to consider a different range of products as the property may never be tenanted during their ownership.

-What ever the intention, often their is a requirement for short term finance to buy the property or refurbish it before selling or remortgaging on a Buy to Let basis.
+Whatever the intention, often there is a requirement for short term finance to buy the property or refurbish it before selling or remortgaging on a Buy to Let basis.

 There are numerous products available, in addition to those above, which property investors might use.
 Talk to a Promise money specialist to find out which is best for you.